Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Introduction

-In this paper we introduce activity indices built on the minimum-variance pseudo-unbiased reduced-rank (MV-PURE) estimation framework \cite{Yamada2006,Piotrowski2008,Piotrowski2009,Piotrowski2014b}.
-We prove that these indices are also unbiased and show that they provide higher spatial resolution in ill-conditioned settings, in which sources can be closely positioned and exhibit correlated activity overwhelmed by noise.
-Such circumstances arise in neurophysiological research whenever activity of small cortex patch needs to be analysed in detail, e.g., tonotopy in auditory cortex, retinotopy in visual cortex, etc.
+In this paper we introduce multi-source activity indices built on the minimum-variance pseudo-unbiased reduced-rank (MV-PURE) estimation framework \cite{Yamada2006,Piotrowski2008,Piotrowski2009,Piotrowski2014b,Piotrowski2018s}.
+We prove that these indices are also unbiased and show that they provide higher spatial resolution than MCMV localizers in ill-conditioned settings, such as when the sources are closely positioned and/or exhibit highly correlated activity, or when the SNR is poor - that is, in situations often encountered while analyzing neurophysiological data.

-The proposed activity indices are natural generalizations of activity indices proposed in \cite{Moiseev2011}, just as the MV-PURE framework generalizes linearly-constrained minimum-variance approach to the reduced-rank case.
-Moreover, both the activity indices proposed in this paper and in \cite{Moiseev2011} are multi-source, meaning that they are functions of combinations of sources' positions.
-This fact renders an exhaustive search for sources over the entire brain volume infeasible, as the number of possible combinations grows exponentially with the number of sources considered simultaneously active.
-Thus, for the proposed activity indices we employed the sequential search procedure introduced in \cite{Moiseev2011} which allows finding the sources with reasonable computational effort at each iteration.
+The proposed activity indices are natural generalizations of the MCMV localizers proposed in \cite{Moiseev2011}, just as the MV-PURE framework generalizes the MCMV approach to the reduced-rank case.
+Specifically the activity indices proposed in this paper are \textit{multi-source}, meaning that they are functions of \textit{all} sources' positions and orientations (in a general case).
+This fact renders an exhaustive brute force search for source parameters infeasible, as that would amount to testing exponentially growing number of possible combinations of locations and orientations of all simultaneously active sources.
+Thus, for the proposed activity indices we employed an iterative sequential search procedure introduced in \cite{Moiseev2011} which allows finding the sources with reasonable accuracy and computational effort.

 The paper is organized as follows.
-In Section \ref{preli} we introduce the notation used in the paper, the EEG/MEG forward model considered, and the definitions of an unbiased activity index and its spatial resolution.
-We also provide definitions of full-rank activity indices introduced in \cite{Moiseev2011} along with their biased generalizations proposed in \cite{Moiseev2013}.
+In Section \ref{preli} we introduce the notation, the EEG/MEG forward model, and the definitions of an unbiased activity index and its spatial resolution.
+We also provide definitions of full-rank activity indices introduced in \cite{Moiseev2011} along with their generalizations proposed in \cite{Moiseev2013}.
 In Section \ref{proposed} we propose novel reduced-rank activity indices, prove that they are unbiased, and discuss their spatial resolution as a function of their rank.
-Section \ref{ne} provides numerical simulations using open-source EEG/MEG spatial filtering framework available for download at \url{https://github.com/IS-UMK/supFunSim.git}.
+Section \ref{ne} provides numerical evaluation of the proposed indices using both simulated and real data.

 A short preliminary versions of the paper were presented at conferences \cite{Piotrowski2014a,Piotrowski2014c}.